hpc-maths/samurai/doc/source/tutorial/graduation_case_3.rst

         }
     });

-    samurai::CellArray<dim> new_ca = {cl, true};
+    samurai::CellArray<dim> new_ca = cl;

 Until now, we have not paid attention to the graduation of the mesh even if the initial mesh was graded since it was made up by only one level.

 The figure below gives the result with a start level set to 1 and a maximum level set to 6.
 As we can observe, this mesh is not graded.

 .. image:: ./figures/graduation_case_3_without_graduation.png